 Honors & awards

-U.S. News & World Report ranks Northwestern College in a tie for 5th place among 96 Midwestern regional colleges.
+U.S. News & World Report ranks Northwestern College in a tie for 6th place among 80 Midwestern regional colleges.
 Rankings are based on academic reputation, retention and graduation rates, faculty resources, student selectivity, financial resources, and alumni giving.
-NWC is the highest-ranked Iowa college in its category.
+NWC is the highest ranked Iowa college in its category.

-Washington Monthly ranks Northwestern 7th among the nation's top baccalaureate colleges, based on the schools’ contributions to the public good in the areas of social mobility, civic engagement and service.
-Northwestern has been ranked in the top 10 nationally—and been the highest ranked Iowa college in any category—every year.
+Washington Monthly lists Northwestern 25th among the nation's top baccalaureate colleges, based on the schools′ contributions to the public good in the areas of social mobility, service and research.
+Northwestern has been included among the nation′s top colleges by Washington Monthly every year since the magazine began ranking baccalaureate colleges in 2010.

 GreatValueColleges.net includes Northwestern in its list of "50 Great Affordable Colleges in the Midwest."
 The rankings take into consideration a school's quality and affordability.
 Northwestern is 13th among Midwest private colleges.

 Northwestern has been ranked in College Factual’s “Nationwide Best Colleges for the Money” list.
-The ranking, which is based on the colleges’ total cost compared to their academic quality, lists NWC as 8th out of 131 colleges and universities located in the “Plains State” region, and 34th out of 1,220 colleges nation-wide.
-Iowa State University is the only school in Iowa to rank higher than NWC.
+The ranking, which is based on the colleges’ total cost compared to their academic quality, lists NWC as 16th out of 129 colleges and universities located in the “Plains State” region, and 65th out of 1,208 colleges nationwide.

 CBSNews.com lists Northwestern 5th in a ranking of "25 Colleges with the Best Professors"—ahead of every Ivy League school and all state universities.
 The ranking was based on data compiled by Forbes magazine using the website RateMyProfessors.com.